 In March 1994, at the prompting of the Lord, Michael started working part time on a new translation of the Holy Bible into modern English whose main reason for existence was that it could be freely copied in electronic formats, with no royalties, restrictions on numbers of copies or formats, and no restrictions on where it could be copied.
 Thus the God’s Living Word and World English Bible translations were conceived.
 Michael continues to work on the World English Bible translation in parallel with his other task of publishing minority-language Scriptures electronically that other people have translated.

-As you can see from the picture, above, we have 4 wonderful children: 3 adult sons and one daughter in elementary school.
+As you can see from the picture, above, we have 4 wonderful children: 3 adult sons and one daughter in middle school.
 They all love Jesus Christ.